Circadian Rhythm

 • The circadian clock is a 24-hour cycle that affects your sleep-wake patterns.

 • The misalignment of circadian rhythms with external environment can cause sleep-wake disruptions.
-The disruptions in day-to-day life due to this misalignment are termed as circadian rhythm sleep disorders.
+The disruptions in day-to-day life due to this misalignment are termed circadian rhythm sleep disorders.

 • Circadian disorders can be diagnosed by obtaining information regarding sleep patterns and work schedules.